KejPi/AbracaDABra/README.md

 ## USBFS buffer size

 USBFS buffer size limitation is typical problem under Linux.
 In such case RTL-SDR disconnects just after tuning.
-You may also see message like this in terminal:
+You may also see a message like this in terminal:

 ```
 Failed to submit transfer 10